+Do you ever ask your virtual assistant about the weather?
+Or maybe play your favourite playlist for your trip to work?
 As humans, we interact with AI more often than we think, and that’s only going to grow.
 Some analysts say that within the next two years, at least 35 per cent of all customer interactions will be handled by a virtual assistant or AI.

 For business, this means greater efficiencies and facilitating better decision-making.
 But at the same time, there are some frightening possibilities around AI.
 It poses an even bigger threat to our existence than future pandemics, climate change and even nuclear war.